kennetanti/lambdb/README.md

 we dont give a fuck, write shit how you want.

-then pass it through yapf with the default options. boom, that is all i care about.
+then pass it through yapf with the .style.yapf from this repo. boom, that is all i care about.

-oh yeah, but fuck spaces
+and make sure that shit works and shit bruh